BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/02-opendata.md

 Some ideas:

-- Saudi Open Science Community : It was just established recentely.
-It's a place where newcomers and experienced peers interact, inspire each other to embed open science (research) practices and values in their workflows and provide feedback on policies, infrastructures and support services.
+- [Saudi Open Science Community](https://zenodo.org/communities/1231231664/?page=1&size=20).
+This community aims to provide a place where newcomers and experienced peers interact and inspire each other to embed open science practices and values in their workflows.
+They are also encouraged to give feedback on policies, infrastructures and support services.
+It was established recently in Feb 2021.

 - [RLadies](https://rladies.org/).
 Informal but efficient communities centered on R data analysis meant to be inclusive and supportive.
-The [RLadies Saudi Arabia](https://www.meetup.com/rladies-amsterdam/) chapter.
-Every month, there is a free workshop!
+There is a local chapter for [RLadies Saudi Arabia (Dammam)](https://www.meetup.com/rladies-amsterdam/) where at least one workshop is delivered each month.

+- [_The turing way_](https://the-turing-way.netlify.app/welcome). _The Turing Way_ is an open source community-driven guide to reproducible, ethical, inclusive and collaborative data science.
+The book has a guide for reproducibility, covering version control, testing, and continuous integration.

 These meetups can be for skill-sharing, showcasing how people work, or building community so you can troubleshoot together.
 They can be an informal "hacky hour" at a cafe or pub!

-This a place where newcomers and experienced peers interact, inspire each other to embed open science (research) practices and values in their workflows and provide feedback on policies, infrastructures and support services.

-The materials is taken from [here](https://carpentries-incubator.github.io/open-science-with-r/09-champion/index.html)
+**All the materials for this episode is taken directly (with minor changes) from the [Introduction to Open Data Science with R workshop](https://carpentries-incubator.github.io/open-science-with-r/09-champion/index.html) in the [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals/#the-carpentries-incubator).
+At the time of completing this workshop, [Marc Gallland](m.galland@uva.nl), [Tijs Bliek](M.Bliek@uva.nl) and [Stijn Van Hoey](stijnvanhoey@gmail.com) are listed as the authors of the lesson in The Carpentries Incubator.**